RRC General Grounds Rules

 Members in good standing may use the RRC grounds for horse-oriented activities at any time.
 While on the RRC premises, members and guests are expected to conduct themselves in an orderly and safe manner.

-Actions such as stealing, flagrant misuse or destruction of RRC or members' property, physical or verbal abuse of members or animals, excessive speed with a motor vehicle (over 10 miles per hour), or any actions that unnecessarily endanger horses or people will not be tolerated.
+Actions such as stealing, flagrant misuse or destruction of RRC or Members’ property, physical or verbal abuse of members or animals, excessive speed with a motor vehicle (over 10 miles per hour), or any actions that unnecessarily endanger horses or people will not be tolerated.

-Infractions of the RRC Ground Rules or By-Laws should be reported to the Board of Trustees in writing within 7 days of the infraction.
-Disciplinary action will be determined on a case-by-case basis and kept on file for future boards.
+Infractions of the RRC Ground Rules or By-Laws should be reported to the board in writing within (14) days of the infraction.

 3.0 GENERAL SAFETY RULES